 Does my financial hardship have to be related to COVID-19?

 Eligible homeowners must have experienced financial hardships due to impacts of the COVID-19 pandemic after January 21, 2020.
 This includes hardships that may have begun prior to January 21, 2020 but continued on past this date.
-During the application process, you will have the opportunity to explain your hardship.
+During the application process, homeowners had the opportunity to explain their hardship.

 My mortgage delinquencies started prior to January 21, 2020.
 Am I still eligible?